hoppscotch/docs/content/en/graphql.md

 <img src="/graphql/GrapQlResponse-dark.png" class="dark-img" height="1280" width="640" alt="History Sidepanel"/>
 <img src="/graphql/GrapQlResponse-light.png" class="light-img" height="1280" width="640" alt="History Sidepanel"/>

-The response returned by the endpoint on your query is displayed at the end of the page , this can be copied to your clipboard or exported as a JSON file.
+The response returned by the endpoint on your query is displayed at the end of the page, this can be copied to your clipboard or exported as a JSON file.

 ### Schema Documentation